This post was originally published in December, 2011 but has been updated as of October 30, 2017.

-There are certain foreign taxes that are not eligible for the foreign tax credit on your US expat taxes.
+There are certain foreign taxes that are not eligible to be claimed as foreign tax credits on your US tax return.
 These include taxes paid to certain countries that the Secretary of State has designated as supporting international terrorism, such as Cuba, Iraq and North Korea.
 Other taxes that cannot be claimed on your US expat taxes include taxes associated with financial services income, dividends from each 10 to 50 percent-owned foreign corporation, shipping and aircraft income, “domestic international sales corporation” dividends, dividends from foreign sales corporations, foreign trade income of foreign sales corporations, and foreign oil and gas extraction income.

 Carryovers on US Expat Taxes

-With US citizens who have lived abroad for long periods of time, carrybacks and carryforwards can be very important.
-If you are eligible for a foreign tax credit larger than your US expat income tax liability, the credit can be carried back to the tax year immediately preceding the current, or elected to carry it forward for the next ten years.
-This means that you can use the excess credit to try to obtain a refund from the prior year, or choose to offset your future years’ tax liability.
-Most taxpayers will retain a schedule attached to their annual US expat taxes that includes all of the foreign tax carryforwards for which they are eligible.
+With US citizens who have lived abroad for long periods of time, carrybacks and carryforwards of foreign tax credits can be very important.
+If you are eligible for a foreign tax credit larger than your US expat income tax liability, the credit can be carried back to the tax year immediately preceding the current, or carried forward for the next ten years.
+This means that you can use the excess credit to try to obtain a refund from the prior year where you did not have enough credits to offset your US tax liability, or choose to offset your future years’ tax liability.
+Most taxpayers will retain a schedule attached to their annual US tax return that includes all of the foreign tax carryovers for which they are eligible.

 Example: Blake and Lauren Expat